Vermont Voting Information

 ID Needed for Voter Registration

-- A valid photo ID (driver's license or passport)
+- Valid photo ID (driver's license or passport)

 You must also include your driver's license number or the last four digits of your Social Security Number on the application in order for it to be approved.